jacobduijzer/RockstarsCodingDojo/README.md

 * Red — think about what you want to develop
 * Green — think about how to make your tests pass
 * Refactor — think about how to improve your existing implementation

+## The Three Rules of TDD

+* Write production code only to pass a failing unit test.
+* Write no more of a unit test than sufficient to fail (compilation failures are failures).
+* Write no more production code than necessary to pass the one failing unit test.